Deborah Moll,

 Erin Ketcherside

 I grew up in St. Louis and graduated from Mizzou with an undergrad in Educational Counseling Psychology.
 My career would take a different path as I moved into an IT role.
 I worked for many years as a Systems Engineer while working on my MBA at Webster University.
-My husband and I have 2 great kiddos and I was lucky enough to spend 8 years at home with them before stepping back into the working world as Mel's assistant!
+My husband and I live in Webster and have 2 great kiddos.
+I was lucky enough to spend 8 years at home with them before stepping back into the working world as Mel's assistant!

 Melanie Maynor,